lysmarine/lysmarine_doc/doc/gps.md

 ### Debugging
   Boot without having the device connected then plug it and fallow the debug chain bellow

- - If `ls /dev/ttyLYS*` Output a file. this mean that udev have reconised the device you plugged as a USB GPS.
+ - If `ls /dev/ttyLYS*` Output a file.
+This mean that udev have reconised the device you plugged in the port as a USB GPS.
  - In `tail /var/log/syslog` you should see a row like this one `This USB device is known as a GPS and will be connected to gpsd on port 2947?`.
-This would mean that `manage_gps.sh` have tried to start gpsd.
+This will mean that `manage_gps.sh` have tried to start gpsd.
- - Try `systemctl status lysgpsd@0.service` and/or `ps aux | grep gpsd` to validate that gpsd daemon is running.
+ - Then try `systemctl status lysgpsd@0.service` and/or `ps aux | grep gpsd` to validate that gpsd daemon truely running.
- - Check with `gpsmon 127.0.0.1:29470` that you receive NMEA data and have your position.
+ - Check with `gpsmon 127.0.0.1:29470` that you receive NMEA data and have your position.(you might have to install gpsmon: `sudo apt install gpsd-clients`)
- - Restart signalk.
+ - Finally force signalk to relaod configuration with `systemctl restart signalk`.

  If it still don't work open an issue at : http://github.com/lysmarine/lysmarine_gen/issues/

+### Debugging (SK to Ocpn)

+ - Make sure signalk-to-nmea0183 plugin is enabled in the signalk admin panel.
+ - Use `telnet localhost 10110` to validate that signalk emit nmea0183 sentences.
+ - Check opencpn configuration.